List of inactive United States Navy aircraft squadrons (VF): Fighting squadron designations 1 March 1942 to 15 November 1946

 As part of the Navy's massive wartime buildup, a new new designation scheme was created which established numbered carrier air groups (CVG) and designated squadrons in accordance with carrier air group assignment.
 The seven ship named carrier air groups were not redesignated and they continued to exist alongside the new numbered air groups until by the end of 1942 Lexington, Yorktown, Wasp and Hornet Air Groups had been disestablished after their aircraft carriers were sunk and Enterprise Air Group had been disestablished when USS Enterprise entered a shipyard for extensive repair after being severely damaged.
 The two remaining ship named air groups, Ranger Air Group and Saratoga Air Group were later redesignated CVG-4 and CVG-3 on 3 August 1943 and 25 September 1943 respectively.

-VF squadron designations have been directly linked to and determined by Carrier Air Group (CVG) designations since 1942.
+VF squadron designations were directly linked to and determined by Carrier Air Group (CVG) (later, Carrier Air Wing (CVW)) designations from 1942 to 1964.
 See List of United States Navy aircraft wings for detailed information regarding Carrier Air Group designations.